hanishkvc/prgs-sdr-kspecanal/README.rst

         is finished look into the scan plot in detail, or else one will have to wait till the program stops after a long time.

+pltCompress <Raw|Avg|Max>

+        Default: Average; This allows one to control how finegrained or not is the signal levels across adjacent freqs that are shown.
+This along with fftSize and xRes, decides how finegrained is the freq resolution you see on the screen.

+xRes <int_poweroftwovalue>

+        Default: 2048; This controls the horizontal resolution (number of data points related to frequencies or groups of adjacent frequencies) of the data passed to the plotting logic.
+This needs to be a power of two value, or else a sub multiple of fftSize.

 Remember
 ----------